Are you considering getting a new dog? You may be wondering whether the lively St. Bernard temperament is a good fit for you. If so, then read on.

 There is a reason that Nana, the dog in Peter Pan, is a Saint Bernard.
 These dogs are famous for their tolerance and gentleness with children.

 In fact, many people say you actually have to protect this Gentle Giant from the kids because he will put up with just about anything!

-The Saint Bernard temperament gives this dog a watchfulness that has earned him the reputation of being a perfect babysitter.
-But remember that it is never a good idea to leave children under the age of 6 unattended with any animal, even the kind-hearted Saint Bernard.
+The watchful St. Bernard temperament has earned him the reputation of being the perfect babysitter.
+But remember, it is never a good idea to leave children under the age of 6 unattended with any animal, even the kind-hearted Saint Bernard.